MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

 ## Syntax

-A small for the UML Statecharts language:
+A small teaser for the UML Statechart language, which allows a method call as stimulus, Java expressions as constraints and Java blocks/statements as actions:

 ```
 statechart Door {
-  state Opened;
+  state Opened;           // three states
   initial state Closed;
   state Locked;
+                          // four transitions
   Opened -> Closed  close() ;
   Closed -> Opened  open()    / { count++; ringTheDoorBell(); };
   Closed -> Locked  timeOut() / lockDoor(); ;
   Locked -> Closed  [isAuthorized() && keyFits()] unlock() ;
 }
 ```

 This example models the three states of a door: `Opened`, `Closed`, and `Locked` and four transitions (each terminated by `;`).
 - States may be marked with `initial` and `final`.
-- A transition is defined by `source -> target` states, a stimulus, such as a method call `close()`, a trigger condition `[...]`, and an action `/ ...`.
+- A *transition* is defined by `source -> target` states, a *stimulus*, such as a method call `close()`, a *trigger condition* `[...]`, and an action `/ ...`.
-- Expressions can be used for conditions, and statements respectively blocks `{...}` for the actions.
+- *Expressions* can be used for *conditions*, and *statements* respectively blocks `{...}` for the *actions*.

-Further extensions are shown in the following, where `EngineRunning` has two substates as well as entry, exit actions and an invariant:
+Further langage concepts of the UML Statechart are shown in the following example, where state `EngineRunning` has two substates as well as *entry*, *exit* *actions* and an *invariant*:

 <a name="example2"></a>
 ```
 statechart Car {
   initial state EngineOff;
-  state EngineRunning {
+  state EngineRunning {      // state with substates
-    [!fuelIsEmpty]
+    [!fuelIsEmpty]           // state invariant (Boolean expression)
-    entry / {lightsOn();}
+    entry / {lightsOn();}    // entry / exit action
+    exit / {lightsOff();}
-    initial state Parking;
+    initial state Parking;   // substates
     state Driving;
-    exit / {lightsOff();}
   };
 }
 ```

-Expressions and statements can be taken from MontiCores basic grammar library and extended by any own interesting language constructs (such as sending/receiving messages `!m` or `?m`)
+Expressions and statements are taken from MontiCores basic grammar library and can be extended by any own interesting language constructs (such as sending or receiving messages `!m` or `?m`)

  ## UMLStatecharts

+ The goal of the `UMLStatecharts` is to provide a language for handling hierarchical StateCharts in the spirit of modeling language for software: It's triggers are usually function calls received either as a normal method call or also as a remote procedure call.
+ Its body contains procedural actions. `UMLStatecharts` are equipped with various enhancements, such as hierarchy, entry and exit states, conditions on the transitions or invariants.
+ However, they own purpose do not provide the full original Statechart language, because in an object oriented development process, neither history, nor AND-states are really needed.
+ See [Rum16] for a detailed discussion.

- This language combines the language components `SCActions`, `SCDoActions`, `SCStateHierarchy`, `SCStateInvariants`, `SCCompleteness`, `SCTransitions4Modelling`, `CommonExpressions` and `MCCommonStatements`.
-Thus, it allows modeling UML-like Statechart with hierarchical states that may have entry, do and exit actions as well as invariants.
-Furthermore, transitions with pre- and postconditions, events and actions are possible.
-The  statechart itself as well as states can be marked as complete.
-The teaser above conforms to this language.
+ The `UMLStatecharts` language combines the language components `SCActions`, `SCDoActions`, `SCStateHierarchy`, `SCStateInvariants`, `SCCompleteness`, `SCTransitions4Modelling`, `CommonExpressions` and `MCCommonStatements`.
+The teasers above conform to this language.

  ## TriggeredStatecharts